aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### isAutoShow() {#isAutoShow--}

+<b>@deprecated.</b> Please use the 'isAutoShow' property instead.
 Indicates whether the specified PivotTable field is automatically shown,only valid for excel 2003.

 ```javascript
 isAutoShow() : boolean;